Amiga CD32

-The Amiga CD32 (stylized as Amiga CD^{32}) is a home video game console developed by Commodore as part of the Amiga line, as well as the final hardware to be developed by the company.
+The Amiga CD32 is a home video game console developed by Commodore as part of the Amiga line, as well as the final hardware to be developed by the company.
 Released in September 1993 in Europe, Australia, Canada, and Brazil, it was marketed as the "first" 32-bit games console and is essentially a keyboard-less Amiga 1200 personal computer without the I/O ports, but with the addition of a CD-ROM drive in place of floppy and a modified Advanced Graphics Architecture chipset for improved graphical performance.

 Unlike Commodore's CDTV released two years prior, the CD32 was designed specifically as a games machine.
 The majority of CD32 game software were ports of existing Amiga 1200 or Amiga 500 titles, and many did not take advantage of CD capabilities like CD music or full-motion video.
 While its sales in European markets were average, the console was withdrawn from sale after only a short time as Commodore filed for bankruptcy in April 1994.